How to buy a travel cot Choosing a travel cot

 You can place the Moses basket on the floor, or you can buy a foldaway stand to place the basket on next to your bed, enabling you to reach your baby easily for night-time feeds.
 If you use one of these, check it has a safety catch to prevent accidental closing.

 A PVC-covered foam mattress will normally be included with the basket, and often you'll get a canopy or hood, lining and quilt, too.
 Find out more in our guide to choosing a Moses basket.

 A carrycot is a sturdier alternative to a Moses basket.
 If you have a carrycot option on your pushchair, you could use this as your baby’s main sleeping place for the early weeks.

 However, you may end up spending a lot of time removing and refitting the carrycot to the base, and you may need to buy a mattress suitable for night-time sleeping.

-You can buy separate carrycots although they’re not as widely available as Moses baskets.
-Choose one that’s fairly light as you may need to move your baby in it while he or she is sleeping.
+You can buy separate carrycots, although they’re not as widely available as Moses baskets.
+If you do go for this option, choose one that’s fairly light, as you may need to move your baby in it while he or she is sleeping.